-“When you leave a conversation and the other party has your business card, your identity is that piece of paper,” he wrote on his blog Quick Sprout
+“When you leave a conversation and the other party has your business card, your identity is that piece of paper,” he wrote on his blog Quick Sprout.

 “Because of this representation, your business card should not only state who you work for, your contact information and what you do, but it should also state something about you.
 Not in a written sense, but more so on the overall image it creates about you.”

-Patel pointed out that his own business card was designed using a thick, soft card, rounded edges, rounded typography and the colour green to give the impression that he is a warm, friendly person.
+Patel pointed out that his own business card was designed using a thick, soft card, rounded edges, rounded typography and the color green to give the impression that he is a warm, friendly person.

 Tips for creating business cards

 - Choose the appropriate color for the image you are trying to convey

 - The quality of card you use says something about you, so don’t go for cheap paper or a material people can’t write on

 - Make sure your card is unique enough to stand out in a pile

 - Choose a font that is easy to read and best represents you